Main Content Start

 - Exercise judgment and accept responsibility in therapeutic procedures based on observation of patient and knowledge of anatomy, physiology, pharmacology and clinical medicine.

 Upon graduation, students are encouraged to take the National Board for Respiratory Care Therapist Multiple Choice (TMC) Exam and Clinical Simulation Exam (CSE).
-Upon successful completion of these exams, the graduate will hold the Registered Respiratory Therapist (RTT) credential.
+Upon successful completion of these exams, the graduate will hold the Registered Respiratory Therapist (RRT) credential.

 Still in high school?
 Physical Science, Biology, Chemistry, Algebra and Medical Terminology would be ideal courses